-The novel narrates the future through the open use of expressions familiar from the political culture of the present and the recent past (such as the claim that certain sectors of the nation are self-hating, or denigration of a previous government that had “made concessions to our enemies and surrendered in order to appease them”), as well as familiar biblical examples (the covenant between the pieces, the binding of Isaac, the rituals of the Tabernacle, the laws of ritual sacrifice).
+The novel narrates the future through the open use of expressions familiar from contemporary Israeli political culture (such as the claim that certain sectors of the nation are self-hating, or denigration of a previous government that had “made concessions to our enemies and surrendered in order to appease them”), as well as familiar biblical examples (the covenant between the pieces, the binding of Isaac, the rituals of the Tabernacle, the laws of ritual sacrifice).
 This dystopian future is constructed using forms from the present and the past, filling the novel with textual ghosts.
 Likewise, the kingdom presented in the novel is at once old and new, a kind of “Altneuland.”
 It is an admixture of late-twenty-first-century technological advancement – surveillance cameras, nuclear missiles, identity chips implanted in the Jews’ bodies – and ancient, ostensibly extinct practices such as animal sacrifice, the establishment of a Sanhedrin, the scapegoat ceremony, and archaic punishments such as stoning.
 Sarid returns Judaism to its ritual world; details that have since undergone sublimation and taken on a symbolic or abstract status – for instance, the substitution of prayer or the Passover Seder for ritual sacrifice – are restored and assigned a concrete, realistic ontological status within the work of fiction.
 This abandonment of the metaphorical-subliminal field is presented as harmful.
 The replacement of the age-old Jewish anticipation for the Messiah with the supposed fulfillment of his arrival accelerates powerful and dangerous processes: The people’s redemption brings on its destruction.

-In a climactic scene near the end of the novel, after a combative yet despairing speech by his father offering his people a martyr’s death in a doomed war, the narrator, the king’s son Jonathan, awakens from a troubled sleep.
+In a climactic scene near the end of the novel, after his father has offered his people a martyr’s death in a doomed war, the narrator, the king’s son Jonathan, awakens from a troubled sleep.
 Just before the fall of the kingdom, the Temple plaza in Jerusalem fills with an oracular vision.
 Before the crowd’s eyes, this vision presents Yitzhak Rabin’s final speech in favor of peace, moments before Rabin’s assassination in Tel Aviv – a city that no longer exists in the novel, having been decimated in a nuclear attack.

 In the middle of the night, I was awakened by the sound of the crowd, a sound that grew in force like a wave that threatened to wash away the city.
 My heart raced faster.
 I rose to my feet, and, with a burning sensation in my eyes, I went out to the balcony.
 I did not understand what I beheld: A flickering bluish image had appeared upon the Mount, a kind of electricity suspended in the air.
 It showed a large square in an unfamiliar city, filled with throngs of people with uncovered heads, awash in the glow of spotlights.
 At the speaker’s podium, an old, bespectacled man, his face gentle, his hair white and sparse, dressed in a suit, addressed the audience.
 I saw the Watchmen of Faith running toward the picture, standing below it, trying to climb up onto it, frantically asking one another how to turn it off.